Home Law and Legal Comprehensive Guide to Electric Scooter Laws In Australia 2025

 Electric Scooter Laws in Victoria

-If you own a privately owned e-scooter, you can only ride it on private property. idingYou’re good to go as long as your electric motor has a power output of 200 watts or less and a speed capability of 10 km/h or less.
-Don’t get caught breaking the laws – enjoy your e-scooter ride on private property and avoid public roads, footpaths, shared or cycle paths and public parks.
+If you own a privately owned e-scooter, you can only ride it on private property.
+As long as your electric motor has a power output of 200 watts or less and a speed capability of 10 km/h or less, you are in compliance.
+Don’t get caught breaking the laws—enjoy your e-scooter ride on private property and avoid public roads, footpaths, shared or cycle paths, and public parks.

-Riders must be at least 18 years old and not allowed to carry passengers.
+Riders must be at least 18 years old and are not allowed to carry passengers.
 When using commercial hire e-scooters, riders must not ride on footpaths and must always wear a bicycle helmet.
-Additionally, electric scooters may only be used on bicycle lanes, shared paths, and roads with a speed limit of less than 50km/h.
+Additionally, electric scooters may only be used on bicycle lanes, shared paths, and roads with a speed limit of less than 50 km/h.

 Electric Scooter Laws in Western Australia

 Riders must be at least 16 years of age to use electric scooters.
-While special provisions have been made that allow children under this age to ride low-powered electric scooters with a maximum motor power of 200 watts and a speed limit of 10km/h.
+Special provisions allow children under this age to ride low-powered electric scooters that have a maximum motor power of 200 watts and a speed limit of 10 km/h.

 If you have an electric scooter that exceeds the dimensions of 125 cm long, 70 cm wide, 135 cm high, and 25 kg and can travel more than 25 km/h, it may not be legally ridden on roads and paths in Western Australia.